 This post contains Amazon affiliate links.

-To prepare this activity, we first gathered a few supplies:
+To prepare this hundred chart game, we first gathered a few supplies:

 - Laminator (this one’s my favorite!)

 - Paper or cardstock

 - Counters (erasers, pom poms, or other small items)

 I printed the hundred chart (below) and laminated it to make the game durable enough for kids to use over and over again.

 Then, I slipped my brad through the end of a paper clip and punched it through the center of the game spinner.

 I grabbed our bag of 100 apple mini erasers I found at Target.